qwefgh90/ng-terminal/README.md

 ## Contribution

 NgTerminal is developed with Angular CLI.
 You can always write issue and contribute through PR to **master** branch.

+#### Available commands

+- Running an example app in your environment: `npm start`
+- Testing ng-terminal: `npm test`
+- Creating a tarball for testing with external angular apps: `npm run local`
+- (Travis) Creating a static page for this project: `npm run page`
+- (Maintainer) Deploying a library to the npm registry: `npm run publish`